 3. Michael Schumacher Net Worth: $800 Million

 Tragically, Schumacher was involved in a skiing accident in 2013 and suffered a serious brain injury.
-BBC reports that the athlete continues to receive treatment at his home in Switzerland.
+The athlete continues to receive treatment at his home.

 Jordan became one of the wealthiest athletes of all time thanks to his successful career as a professional basketball player and his impressive business ventures, including an ownership stake in the Charlotte Hornets.
 And thanks to his endorsement and sponsorship deals, as well as his eponymous shoes, Jordan’s brand is one of the most recognized in the world.